 The study area is located in Sistan and Baluchestan province, near Zahedan city, Iran.
 The study area is located in the Zahedan 1: 250,000 scale geology map.
 The difference in temperature overnight throughout the year is high in the area.
-The most important mountain in the region is the Maleksiahkuh with a height of 1605 meters and the lowest points in the area are river sediments, flood plains, and alluvial altitudes.
+The most important mountain in the region is the Maleksiahkuh with a height of 1605 meters and the lowest point in the area are river sediments, flood plains and alluvial altitudes.

-The results of traditional methods based on classical statistics have long been used as the only methods of analysis that have defects such as the normal distribution condition, the deletion of some data as outliers, the failure considering the spatial distribution of the data, and the lack of attention to the geometric shape of the anomalies [1].
-In addition, while processing geochemical data using classical statistical methods, a large number of data are deleted as values outliers.
+The results of traditional methods based on classical statistics have long been used as the only methods of analysis that have defects such as the normal distribution condition, the deletion of some data as outliers, the failure considering the spatial distribution of the data and the lack of attention to the geometric shape of the anomalies [1].
+In addition, while processing geochemical data using classical statistical methods, a large number of data are deleted as values outlier.
+These issues, together with the lack of attention to the geometric shape of the geometric shape of the geometric shape of the geometric shape of the number of data are deleted as values outlier.
 These issues, together with the lack of attention to the geometric shape of the anomaly, make it obscure and, even in some cases, the removal of some actual anomalies or, in some cases, poorly illustrated them [1].

 Cluster analysis is one of the statistical methods used to reduce data and find real groups.
-The cluster analysis aims to divide the dataset into distinct groups based on the similarity or difference between the groups.
-A good outcome of cluster analysis will result in several clusters where the observations within a cluster are as similar as possible while the differences between the clusters are as large as possible [2].
+The purpose of the cluster analysis is to divide the dataset into distinct groups based on the similarity or difference between the groups.
+A good outcome of cluster analysis will result in a number of clusters where the observations within a cluster are as similar as possible while the differences between the clusters are as large as possible [2].
 This method has many applications in earth sciences and has been used by many researchers [3, 4, 2].